Australia PR eligibility

 1) Improve English Language Proficiency:

 Achieving a higher score in English language proficiency exams (such as IELTS, TOEFL, PTE, or CAE) can significantly boost your Australia PR score.
-Consider investing time in language training and practice to maximize your scores.
+Consider investing time in language training and practice to maximise your scores.

 2) Gain More Work Experience: